Rumit95/Semantic-Segmentation-of-Image/README.md

 ## Project Overview

-- The `main.ipynb` notebook contains the entire project pipeline, from data preprocessing to model training and evaluation.
+- The `u-net-on-carvana.ipynb` notebook contains the entire project pipeline, from data preprocessing to model training and evaluation.

 ## Prerequisites